-Triangulum Austale constellation lies in the southern sky.
+Triangulum Australe constellation lies in the southern sky.
 Its name means “the southern triangle” in Latin.

 The three brightest stars in the constellation form an equilateral triangle.

 Triangulum Australe was created by the Dutch astronomer Petrus Plancius in the late 16th century and the first depiction of the constellation appeared in 1603, in Johann Bayer’s Uranometria.

 The constellation is located too far south to be visible from Europe and most of the northern hemisphere, but it never sets below the horizon south of the equator.